fvtt-fria-ligan/morkborg-foundry-vtt/how-to-use-this-system.md

 ## Container Actors
   * In addition to the usual *container* Item type (e.g., the backpack), there is a *container* Actor type.
 This gives you the option to represent things like the Small Wagon and Donkey as tokens on the map, store items separately inside them, etc.
   * Currently drag-and-drop from anything to a container actor will duplicate the dragged/dropped item.
-You have to manually delete it (or decrement quantity) from the source.
+Drag and drop to/from contain actors is *destructive* - a drag-dropped item should get added to the dragged-from, and added to the dragged-to.
   * There is a *Containers* compendium with the Small Wagon and Donkey.

 ## Settings